nisheth/TraCS/TraCS_README.txt

 INSTALLATION
 -----------------

-TraCS requires Perl v5.8.8, UNIX command line interface, VCFtools v0.1.9, and ANNOVAR v2012-03-08.
+TraCS requires Perl v5.8.8 or higher, UNIX command line interface, VCFtools v0.1.9, and ANNOVAR v2012-03-08.
 Please include in your bash profile the paths to Perl and VCFtools.
 For example:

 PATH=$PATH:/path/to/vcftools_0.1.9